weburg/generic-http-web-service-server-java/README.md

 ### Capabilities

 - Server allows creating, updating, reading, listing, and deleting example Engine and Photo resources.
 Playing a sound on the server is also possible.
+- Engine resource is an object with string and numeric data, while Photo shows binary file upload abilities through HTML based file uploads.

+The client can make calls easily to the server like so, once it has a `ws` object to the server:

+`id = ws->createEngine(engine)`

+or

+`engines = ws->getEngines()`

 ### Limitations